noaione/yuusha-shoukan-ln/sources/v07/chapter6.md

 [I’m a woman too... so if I’m going to meet a dreamy man, I at least want to be a little fashionable...]

-[What, aren’t you aware of what you look like!!?!
+[What, aren’t you aware of what you look like?!
 Please consider how old you are!!!]

 [Lu-chan...
 I’m only “480” years old, you know?]